yiisoft/yii-bulma/README.md

 ## Widgets usage

-We will quickly and easily describe how to use widgets, and be able to use all the power of the Bulma CSS framework with php.
+We will quickly and easily describe how to use widgets, and be able to use all the power of the Bulma CSS framework with PHP:

 - [Breadcrumbs](docs/breadcrumbs.md)
 - [Dropdown](docs/dropdown.md)